opinionstage/opinionstage-wordpress-plugin/readme.txt

 N/A

 == Changelog ==
+  = Version 13.9.0 =
+  * Added creation links for trivia quiz, peronsality quiz and lists
+  * Added a link for content discovery
   = Version 13.8.0 =
   * Support creating a quiz draft
   * Added quiz tips and quiz best practicies